 - Additional Benefits: In addition to standard Medicare benefits, many plans include coverage for Vision, Dental, Drugs, and even gym memberships.

-- Low Monthly Premiums: Premiums for Medicare Advantage plans are typically fairly low since Medicare contracts with these insurance companies to provide your Part A & B benefits on behalf of Medicare.
+- Low Monthly Premiums: Premiums for Medicare Advantage Plans are typically fairly low since Medicare contracts with these insurance companies to provide your Part A & B benefits on behalf of Medicare.

 All Medicare Advantage plans offer their own summary of benefits, and these benefits as well as the plan’s formulary, pharmacy network, provider network, premium and/or copayments/coinsurance may change on January 1 of each year.

-Medicare Advantage programs have service areas.
+Medicare Advantage Plans have service areas.
 A licensed health insurance agent can help you determine which plan options exist in your county.
 He or she will help you work through a checklist of items to see which plan best suits you.